 Downtown Apalachicola.
 Photo by Laura Albritton.

 At one time a port closely connected to the cotton trade, Apalachicola (called “Apalach” by residents) has known booms as well as busts.
 Sponging once fueled the local economy, while today, that honor largely belongs to its famous oysters.
-Fortunately for Florida history buffs, one can see evidence of a successful local preservation movement in the vernacular cottages and Victorian mansions.
-Houses, churches, and commercial buildings have been sensitively restored, so that walking or biking around its streets is an absolute pleasure.
+Fortunately for Florida history buffs, one can also see evidence of a successful local preservation movement in the vernacular cottages and Victorian mansions.
+Houses, churches, and commercial buildings have been sensitively restored so that walking or biking around its streets is an absolute pleasure.
 Despite the town’s modest size, it offers visitors a variety of dining, shopping, lodging, and cultural options, not to mention a chance to experience the natural wonders of Apalachicola Bay and the St. George beaches.

 Orient Yourself – in local history

 The 19th-century Sponge Exchange Building.
 Photo by Laura Albritton.

 First things first: when you cruise into town, park by the Visitor’s Center at the corner of Commerce and Avenue E, and avail yourself of a Historic Walking Tour map (or simply summon it up on your phone).
 Soon you’ll notice architectural details you might otherwise have missed and will appreciate the highlights of the compact downtown, such as the 1838 Cotton Warehouse and the 1840 brick Sponge Exchange.
 Tour a handsome 1838 Greek Revival mansion, the Raney House, and don’t forget the Apalachicola Maritime Museum, dedicated to local maritime heritage.
 Although there are 37 sites on the walking tour map, most are clustered together, so the tour is eminently do-able.

 The Raney House, a stop on the walking tour.
 Photo by Zickie Allgrove.